Colorado Water: State agency into buying water to leave in rivers

 But Eklund doesn’t feel the Little Cimarron deal is a one-off thing, especially as the state’s “first in time, first in right” legal structure allows it.

 “The split season right works within the law,” Eklund said.
 “It doesn’t run contrary to the doctrine of prior appropriation, it works within the doctrine, and arguably strengthens the doctrine.
 If you look at it that way, and you’re a rancher, perhaps you go, ‘Hey, that’s maybe something I would entertain doing.’”

 Eklund said innovative use of water rights for environmental reasons is going to become more common.

 “Even traditional water supply projects have to have multi-beneficial purposes to be successful,” Eklund said.
 “To build new storage or enlarge existing storage, the trend is for more multi-beneficial projects, and the environment is one of those benefits.
 The environment has a much-deserved seat at the table now.”

-The Colorado Water Conservation Board approved purchase of the Little Cimarron water rights at its September 2014 board meeting.
+The CWCB board approved the purchase of the Little Cimarron water rights at its September 2014 board meeting.

-Aspen Journalism is collaborating with The Aspen Times on coverage of rivers and waters.
+Aspen Journalism is collaborating with the Glenwood Springs Post Independent and Aspen Times on coverage of rivers and waters.
 More at http://www.aspenjournalism.com.